 Get a grip on yourself, my head told my heart.
 What are you so afraid of?
 Nausea and vomiting?
 You were sick night and day for six months with all three of your pregnancies.
 Mouth sores?
 You’ve had them before.
 Needles?
 You’re not afraid of them.
 Losing your hair?
 It’ll grow back.
 Don’t be so vain, my head stated matter-of-factly.
 But my heart didn’t buy it.
 I just cried harder as I stroked the waist-length hair that I desperately wanted to keep.

 Yes, that’s what I’m afraid of, I admitted.
 I don’t want to look sick for my children and my husband.
 I can’t imagine watching my hair fall out.
 I disliked the vanity of my feelings, but it was how I felt.

 I couldn’t even get my lips to form the word chemotherapy.
 The fear of facing that, for me, was worse than the initial shock of cancer.

-My surgeon obviously did a good job operating on me as I’m still alive and well, but his bedside manner wouldn’t have earned such a high grade.
-It was impersonal and not to call my husband for almost five hours was rather unprofessional.
-I don’t think I should have gotten that bad news all by myself or been left alone for all that time afterward.
+My surgeon obviously did a good job operating on me as I’m still alive and well 28 years later, but his bedside manner wouldn’t have earned such a high grade.
+It was incredibly impersonal.
+And not to contact my husband for almost five hours was very unprofessional.
+I don’t think I should have gotten that bad news all by myself or been left alone for all that time.

-But…God used that doctor’s “mistake” to draw me closer to Himself and help me to face my deepest fears.
-As I named my fears, they did not disappear, but they lost some of their power over me and I began to find the courage to face them.
+But…God used that doctor’s “mistakes” to draw me closer to Himself and help me to face my deepest fears.
+As I named my fears, they lost much of their power over me and I began to find courage.